ThanosFisherman/BlueFlow/README.md

 Usage
 --------------

 *Under Construction!
-For now check the [MainActivity](https://github.com/ThanosFisherman/BlueFlow/blob/master/sample/src/main/java/io/github/thanosfisherman/blueflow/sample/MainActivity.kt) sample that demonstrates the bluetooth device discovery.*
+For now check the sample project which demonstrates the bluetooth device discovery.*

 ### Creating an instance